 Otley Road, LS16 9JX.

-Breary Marsh lies adjacent to Golden Acre Park in Bramhope and can be reached from the car park for Golden Acre Park just off the A660 Otley Road, or from the network of paths which enter the site from various points leading from Bramhope and Cookridge which also provide excellent access through the site.
+Breary Marsh is adjacent to Golden Acre Park in Bramhope.
+It can be reached from the Golden Acre Park car park just off the A660 Otley Road, or from the network of paths which enter the site from various points leading from Bramhope and Cookridge.

 The reserve is the best and most diverse example of a wet valley alder wood and associated floodplain habitat known in West Yorkshire, which is why much of the site is also a Site of Special Scientific Interest.
-These habitats were once frequent along stream and river valleys in the county but they are now sadly localised and fragmented.
+These habitats were once common along streams and river valleys in the county but they are now sadly localised and fragmented.

-The southern-most end of the reserve contains Paul’s Pond, a fish pond belonging to the Cookridge Hall estate, which was dug in the 1820s by Richard Wormald to provide fish and ice to the kitchens, but actually named after William Paul who bought the estate in 1890.
+The southern end of the reserve contains Paul’s Pond, a fish pond belonging to the Cookridge Hall estate.
+The pond was dug in the 1820s by Richard Wormald to provide fish and ice to the kitchens, but named after William Paul who bought the estate in 1890.
 The pond is popular with waterfowl, particularly in the winter and if you’re very lucky, kingfisher may also be seen.

 (8am to 4pm, Monday to Thursday and 8am to 3:30pm Friday)

 LeedsWatch – 0113 376 0331

 (24 hour helpline)